 Here are the latest COVID-19 numbers confirmed Friday in Washington state

-The Washington state Department of Health reported 719 new COVID-19 cases and 15 deaths on Friday.
+The Washington state Department of Health reported 639 new COVID-19 cases and 12 deaths Friday.

-Pierce County reported 46 cases and two new deaths.
-The county has 579 deaths likely caused by COVID-19, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 97 cases and no new deaths.
+The county has 583 deaths likely caused by COVID-19, according to the Tacoma-Pierce County Health Department.

-Statewide totals from the illness caused by the coronavirus are 439,263 and 5,836 deaths.
-Those numbers are up from 438,544 and 5,821 deaths as of Thursday.
-The case total includes 34,790 infections listed as probable.
+Statewide totals from the illness caused by the coronavirus are 443,454 and 5,815 deaths.
+Those numbers are up from 442,815 and 5,803 deaths deaths as of Thursday.
+The case total includes 35,512 infections listed as probable.
 DOH revises previous case and death counts daily.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.